SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 1. Load the abyss 1.9.0 module
-2. Check if the tool are loaded
+2. Check if the tool is loaded